Phrase completions

 Phrase completion scales are a type of psychometric scale used in questionnaires.
-Developed in response to the problems associated with Likert scales, Phrase completions are concise, unidimensional measures that tap ordinal level data in a manner that approximates interval level data.
+Developed in response to the problems associated with Likert scales, phrase completions are concise, unidimensional measures that tap ordinal level data in a manner that approximates interval level data.

 Overview of the phrase completion method

-Phrase completions consist of a phrase followed by an 11-point response key.
+Phrase completions consist of a phrase followed by an eleven-point response key.
 The phrase introduces part of the concept.
 Marking a reply on the response key completes the concept.
 The response key represents the underlying theoretical continuum.
-Zero(0)indicates the absence of the construct.
-Ten(10)indicates the theorized maximum amount of the construct.
+Zero (0) indicates the absence of the construct, while ten (10) indicates the theorized maximum amount of the construct.
 Response keys are reversed on alternate items to mitigate response set bias.